Fundamental limitations to key distillation from Gaussian states with Gaussian operations: Continuous variable basics

-If the measured system $A$ is part of a bipartite system $AB$ initially in a Gaussian state $\rho_\G [V_{AB},\, s_{AB}]$, the post-measurement state on $B$ conditioned on obtaining the outcome $x$ is again Gaussian, has QCM given by the Schur complement~\cite[Section~5.4.5]{BUCCO} \bb V'_B = (V_{AB}+\Gamma_A)/(V_A+\Gamma_A)\, , \ee and displacement vector that depends on $V_{AB}$, $s_{AB}$, and $x$ by means of an expression that we do not report.
-The interested reader can look it up in the monograph by Serafini~\cite[Section~5.4.5]{BUCCO}.
-Instead, here we want to remark on an important feature of Gaussian measurements: namely, the fact that the post-measurement state depends on the measurement outcome only through its mean vector and not through its QCM.
-Indeed, the expression~\eqref{post_measurement_QCM} is independent of $x$.
+If the measured system $A$ is part of a bipartite system $AB$ initially in a Gaussian state $\rho_\G [V_{AB},\, s_{AB}]$, the post-measurement state on $B$ conditioned on obtaining the outcome $x$ is again Gaussian, has QCM given by the {\it Schur complement} \bb V'_B = (V_{AB}+\Gamma_A)/(V_A+\Gamma_A)\, , \ee and displacement vector that depends on $V_{AB}$, $s_{AB}$, and $x$ as reported in \cite[Section~5.4.5]{BUCCO}.
+Importantly, note that the post-measurement state of Gaussian measurements depends on the measurement outcome only through its mean vector and not through its QCM: indeed, the expression~\eqref{post_measurement_QCM} is independent of $x$.